platformx-peakwork/accommodation-api-client-example/Readme.md

 # Accommodation API Client Example

-This example is aimed to provide basic client implementation for the developers when they integrate the supplier's system with the Accommodation API.
+This example is aimed to provide basic client implementation for developers of accommodation suppliers, when they integrate the supplier's system with the Accommodation API.

 The Peakwork Accommodation API is used by accommodation suppliers like